WormBase/names/README.md

 ### Requirements

-Ensure you've installed the following software on your system to enable building and deployment:
+Ensure you've installed the following software on your system to enable building, testing and deployment:
 * [clojure CLI_tools][4]
 * [nvm][7]
 * [docker][8]